borntofrappe/python-scripts/budget-app/README.md

 # Budget App

-> Fourth project of five to earn the **Scientific Computing with Python** certification on freeCodeCamp.
+> Third project of five to earn the **Scientific Computing with Python** certification on freeCodeCamp.

-The note introducing other projects for the freeCodeCamp certifications is repeated here to be exhaustive:
+The note introducing other projects for the freeCodeCamp certification is repeated here to be exhaustive:

 - the freeCodeCamp curriculum is under development